What can I eat and drink the night before and day of my procedure/surgery?

 Who came up with the fasting guidelines?

 They are based on research and expert opinion.
-The American Society of Anesthesiologists and the European Society of Anesthesiologists each have a task force to make them.
+The American Society of Anesthesiologists and the European Society of Anesthesiologists each have a task force to make guidelines.
 Doctors in the Department of Anesthesia at the University of Iowa Health Care adapt these guidelines.